onflow/flow-go/CodingConventions.md

-# Coding Style Guidelines for Flow core-protocol
+# Coding Style Guidelines for Flow Core Protocol

 Below, we discuss code-style conventions for Flow's core-protocol implementation.
 They are _guidelines_ with the goal to increase readability, uniformity, and maintainability of the code base.